alexei-garrow/personal-calculator/README.md

 # Calculator

-Messing round with an exisiting project, changing it up, and learning about eval().
+Messing round with an exisiting project, changing it up, and learning about eval() and it's pitfalls!

 HTML CSS & javaScript